Managing Chinch Bugs

 PREVENTING CHINCH BUGS IN YOUR LAWN

 Preventing chinch bug damage before it happens is the key to maintaining a beautiful, green lawn throughout spring, summer and fall.
-When grass starts to turn green in the spring, apply Amdro Quick Kill Lawn Insect Killer Granules every two months.
-Use a push or handheld spreader at a rate of 1.2 pounds per 500 square feet, and then water lightly.
+When grass starts to turn green in the spring, apply Amdro Quick Kill Lawn Insect Killer Granules.
+It keeps killing for up to three months.
+Use a spreader to apply the granules at a rate of 1 to 2 pounds per 1,000 square feet.
+Then water lightly.

-Amdro Quick Kill Outdoor Insect Killer (RTS) is also effective against chinch bugs, as well as over 500 other types of insects.
+Amdro Quick Kill Insect Killer for Lawn & Landscape Ready To Spray controls chinch bugs, as well as over 500 other types of insects.
 No mixing is required for this ready-to-spray product — just attach your garden hose to the container and apply to the lawn for results that last up to 3 months.

 CONCLUSION